-- (c) submit documents and examine any document submitted by the initiator, provided that if any of the members of the committee in respect of whom the motion had been submitted refuse or fail to attend the meeting, the council may, in its sole discretion, continue with the proceedings.
-A proposal to proceed in the absence of any affected councillor is carried if a majority of the councillors of the municipality vote in favour thereof. - (12) After the debate has ended, the speaker must put the motion to the vote.
-The motion is put to the vote separately in respect of each of the members to which it relates. - (13) If any member to whom a motion in terms of sub-rule (1) relates at any time during the debate but before the motion is put to the vote, makes a declaration in terms of rule 76 (2), the debate is discontinued immediately in respect of him or her and the motion lapses in respect of him or her. - (14) Every member in respect of whom the motion is carried is removed from office with immediate effect. - (15) As soon as the proceedings have been concluded, the council shall proceed to appoint new members to fill the vacancies in the committee arising from the application of this rule. - (16) A member appointed as a member of the committee in terms of sub-rule (15) serves, subject to the council's right to remove him or her from office as a member of the committee, for the unexpired term of office of his or her predecessor. - (17) If the motion is defeated, no motion naming a member in respect of whom it had been defeated and containing the same allegations, may be submitted within the ensuing three months unless the council directs otherwise.
+- (10) The meeting referred to in sub-rule (9) may not be closed to the public nor the media before a vote had been taken on the matter. - (11) The speaker presides over the proceedings on a motion in terms of sub-rule (1) but he or she does not have a casting vote if there is an equality of votes. - (12) The members in respect of whom the proceedings take place, have the right and must be allowed the opportunity during the proceedings to separately - - (a) respond to every allegation made in the motion and during the debate; - (b) call witnesses and to cross-examine any witnesses called by the initiator; and - (c) submit documents and to examine any documents submitted by the initiator, provided that, if any of the members of the committee in respect of whom the motion had been submitted are not present at the meeting, the council may, in its sole discretion, continue with the proceedings.
+A proposal to proceed in the absence of any affected councillor is carried if a majority of the councillors of the municipality vote in favour thereof. - (13) After the debate has ended, the speaker must put the motion to the vote.
+The motion is put to the vote separately in respect of each of the members to which it relates. - (14) If any member to whom a motion in terms of sub-rule (1) relates at any time during the debate but before the motion is put to the vote, makes a declaration in terms of rule 74 (2), the debate is discontinued immediately in respect of him or her and the motion lapses in respect of him or her. - (15) Every member in respect of whom the motion is carried is removed from office with immediate effect. - (16) As soon as the proceedings have been concluded, the council shall proceed to appoint new members to fill the vacancies in the committee arising from the application of this rule.

+- (17) A member appointed as a member of the committee in terms of sub-rule (16) serves, subject to the council's right to remove him or her from office as a member of the committee, for the unexpired term of office of his or her predecessor. - (18) If the motion is defeated, no motion naming a member in respect of whom it had been defeated and containing the same allegations, may be submitted within the ensuing three months unless the council directs otherwise. - (19) In this rule, a member shall not include the chairperson of the committee.

-CHAPTER 7 LANGUAGE POLICY OF THE MUNICIPALITY
+LANGUAGE POLICY OF THE MUNICIPALITY

-85. Determination of language policy
+83. Determination of language policy

-The council must, at its first meeting, after a general election for councillors review the language policy of the municipality in terms of rule 88 and, where such policy does not exist, instruct the municipal manager to develop a draft policy and submit it to the council for consideration.
+The council must, at its first meeting, after a general election for councillors review the language policy of the municipality in terms of rule 86 and, where such policy does not exist, instruct the municipal manager to develop a draft policy and submit it, through the executive committee, to the council for consideration.

-86. Differentiation between languages for different purposes
+84. Differentiation between languages for different purposes